cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 We can inspect the results of all of our toy fits by opening the `higgsCombineTest.MultiDimFit.mH120.123456.root` file our command created, and looking at the `limit` tree contained in it.
 The log-likelihood ratio $-\ln(\Lambda)$ is stored in the `deltaNLL` branch of the tree.
-For the `fixed` algorithm, there are two entries stored in the tree for every dataset: one for the best fit point, and one for the fixed point passed as the aregument to `--fixedPointPOIs`.
+For the `fixed` algorithm, there are two entries stored in the tree for every dataset: one for the best fit point, and one for the fixed point passed as the argument to `--fixedPointPOIs`.
 In order to select only the values we are interest in we can pass the requirement `quantileExpected >= 0` to our TTree selection, because combine uses the value `-1` for `quantileExpected` to indicate best fit points.

 You can draw the $t_{\mu}$ distribution with: